top of page

 The Appeal: Why Collectors Fall in Love

-I think the magic of Jane Graber’s work comes down to one thing: authenticity.
+I believe the magic of Jane Graber’s work comes down to one word: authenticity.
+Her pottery doesn’t just look right—it feels right.

-• The glazes have depth and variation
+• The glazes have depth and variation.

-• The forms are slightly imperfect, like real handmade pottery
+• The forms are slightly imperfect, like real handmade pottery.

-• The scale is exact, never exaggerated
+• The scale is exact, never exaggerated.

-• The decoration feels historically grounded, not decorative-for-decoration’s-sake
+• The decoration feels historically grounded, not decorative-for-decoration’s-sake.

-You place one of her crocks into a kitchen scene… and suddenly the entire room becomes more believable.
-That’s a rare kind of power.
+You place one of her crocks into a kitchen scene, and suddenly the entire room becomes more believable.
+That’s a rare kind of power!

 The Scarcity Factor (And Why the Market Is Heating Up)